ibm-cloud-docs/cloud-shell/troubleshooting.md

 When you try to start {{site.data.keyword.cloud-shell_short}} or restart it after you were idle or your connection was lost, the following message is displayed:
 {: tsSymptoms}

-`Your session couldn't be started.`
+`Your session couldn't be started.` or `Session could not be started.
+Please wait for a few minutes, then restart the cloud shell and try again.`

 Refresh your {{site.data.keyword.cloud-shell_short}} browser tab or window.
+If {{site.data.keyword.cloud-shell_short}} still can't start, try the following possible solutions:
+- Restart from the {{site.data.keyword.cloud-shell_short}} menu.
-If {{site.data.keyword.cloud-shell_short}} still can't start, try restarting from the {{site.data.keyword.cloud-shell_short}} menu.
-If you continue to see this issue, create a support case.
+- Check if the IP address restriction is [defined for the account or the user](/docs/account?topic=account-ips).
+If the IP address restriction is defined, [add the {{site.data.keyword.cloud-shell_short}} ingress IP ranges](/docs/cloud-shell?topic=cloud-shell-cs-ip-ranges) to log in from the {{site.data.keyword.cloud-shell_short}} service.
+If the IP address restriction is not defined and you continue to see this issue, create a support case.
 {: tsResolve}

 ## Why can't I work with my Kubernetes clusters from my session?